Free Papua Movement: 2000 to 2019

 In December 2012, an Australian would-be mercenary, who was trained by a military/police security firm in Ukraine, was arrested in Australia for planning to train the OPM.
 He later pleaded guilty to training in the use of arms or explosives with the intention of committing an offence against the Crimes (Foreign Incursions and Recruitment) Act 1978.

-On 26 April 2018, a Polish OPM sympathizer and a far-right nationalist was arrested in Wamena along with four Papuans who police described as linked to "armed criminal groups" and was charged with treason.
-He later sentenced five year in prison.
+On 26 April 2018, Polish OPM supporter Jakub Skrzypski was arrested in Wamena along with four Papuans who police claimed as being linked to "armed criminal groups" and was charged with treason.
+He was later sentenced to five years in prison, however wrote in a letter to news agency The Associated Press that his being charged and arrested was, "a purely political case, a trial staged for propaganda reasons."

 On 1 December 2018, an armed group with ties to OPM kidnapped 25 civilian construction workers in Nduga regency, Papua.
 The following day, the group killed 19 of the workers and a soldier.
 One of construction workers had allegedly photographed the group raising the Morning Star flag at an independence celebration - considered illegal acts by Indonesian authorities.
 The construction workers were building a part of the Trans Papua highway that aims to connect remote communities in Papua.
 A few days after the incident, the OPM allegedly sent an open letter to Indonesian president Joko Widodo, demanding Papuan independence, rejecting central government infrastructure building projects, and demanding the right for foreign journalists and aid workers to enter Papua.
 In reprisals to obtain the massacred workers' bodies, the Indonesian military allegedly carried out airstrikes on at least four villages and used white phosphorus, a chemical weapon banned by numerous countries and international organizations.
 This was however denied by the Indonesian government.